Becoming You With Julie

 • Black pepper, to taste

-• 1-2 light splashes of balsamic vinegar, or to taste
+• 1-2 light splashes balsamic vinegar, to taste

-• 1 cup frozen corn, optional, stirred in at the end
+• 1 cup frozen corn, white or yellow

-• Fresh herbs like chopped parsley, thyme, or basil, optional, add in once the heat is off.
+• Fresh herbs like chopped parsley, thyme, or basil, add in once the heat is off.

 Instructions

-• While the lentils simmer, chop the vegetables.
-Heat olive oil in a large Dutch oven or soup pot over medium heat.
-Add onion, carrot, and celery (the mirepoix) with a pinch of salt from the premeasured bowl.
-Sauté for 7–10 minutes until softened and lightly golden.
-If the mixture begins to dry out, add water in small splashes (1 tablespoon at a time) to prevent burning.
-Stir in garlic and cook for 30–60 seconds, just until fragrant.
+• While the lentils cook, heat olive oil or water in a large Dutch oven or soup pot over medium heat.
+Add onion, carrot, and celery with a pinch of salt.
+Cook 7–10 minutes, until softened and lightly golden.
+If the pot gets dry, add small splashes of water as needed.
+Add garlic and cook 30–60 seconds, just until fragrant.

-• Add water + bouillon cubes (or broth) to the veggie pot.
-Then add the potatoes, thyme, red pepper flakes, and a few more pinches of salt.
-Partially cover, bring to a boil, then reduce to a gentle simmer.
-Cook for 15 minutes until the potatoes are almost tender.
+• Add water, vegan bouillon cubes, potatoes, thyme, red pepper flakes, and a few more pinches of salt.
+Bring to a boil, then reduce to a gentle simmer.
+Partially cover and cook 15 minutes, until potatoes are almost tender.

-• Stir in the crushed tomatoes, cooked lentils, tamari, and maple syrup.
-Stir well and continue simmering, partially covered, for another 5 minutes, until the potatoes are fully tender.
+• Stir in crushed tomatoes, cooked lentils, tamari, and maple syrup.
+Simmer 5 more minutes, until potatoes are fully tender.

-• Turn off the heat and add tahini, remaining salt, black pepper, and a few light splashes of balsamic vinegar to taste.
+• Turn off the heat.
+Stir in tahini, black pepper, and balsamic vinegar to taste.
+Adjust salt as needed.

-• For a creamier texture, optionally blend a portion of the soup using an immersion blender.
+• For a creamier texture, blend a small portion of the soup with an immersion blender.
+See Notes if adding in optional add-ins (spinach, corn).

 Notes

-1. Final taste adjustment: After resting, taste the soup again to make sure it has the right balance of salt, acidity, and seasoning.
-Add any final adjustments if necessary.
+• Final taste adjustment: Taste the soup again to make sure it has the right balance of salt, acidity, and seasoning.
+Add any final adjustments, like a drizzle of olive oil, a splash of balsamic, or a sprinkle or two of vegan almond parmesan.

 Nutrition